philippe86220/Qt-Calculator-with-Docker-on-Debian-13-and-GNOME/README.md

 On the tested Debian 13 GNOME system, the container uses the X11 protocol and XWayland displays the resulting window within the Wayland desktop session.

 The `calc` script completes the workflow by making the container easy to use: one command starts the application, and simply closing the calculator window stops the container and automatically revokes the temporary X11 authorization.

+---

+## Acknowledgements

+The English documentation was translated, reviewed, and technically refined with the assistance of ChatGPT by OpenAI.
+The final content was checked and approved by the project author.